-Employees whose appointment is terminated on a voluntary redundancy basis, or who accept early retirement, will not normally be re-engaged by the council on a directly employed or consultancy basis for a period of two years unless approved on an exceptional basis by the head of resources and the strategic manager for finance.
+Employees whose appointment is terminated on a voluntary redundancy basis, or who accept early retirement, will not normally be re-engaged by the council on a directly employed or consultancy basis for a period of two years (pending proposed policy change in 2018 to that of a period of six months or on a consultancy basis for a period of two years to allow increased flexibility for lost skills and experience that may be required in other service areas not available at the time of voluntary redundancy) unless approved on an exceptional basis by the head of resources and the strategic manager for finance.
 The appointing manager will be required to complete a business case, setting out the reasons for requesting exemption for consideration.